pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Set both latitude and longitude to 0 to disable fixed position and use the current location.

+Best Guess for map settings:
+Tile Cache Size if using zoom at pace: 2*<Tile Cache Size without zoom at pace>
+Tile Cache Size if NOT using zoom at pace: ((2 * ceil(<screen size>/<tile size>)) + 2 * <tile cache padding>)^2
+Max Pending Web Requests: Tile Cache Size

-Colours: Should be set to a vali hex code AARRGGBB not all are required eg. FF00 will render as green
+Colours: Should be set to a valid hex code AARRGGBB not all are required eg. FF00 will render as green

 Target User: Hikers, backpackers, cyclists, trail runners, and outdoor enthusiasts seeking a flexible navigation tool for their Garmin watches.
 Especially valuable for users with Garmin devices that do not have built-in map support.
 Suitable for both on- and off-grid exploration, with customizable maps and route following capabilities.